ferristseng/rust-embedded-graphics-cjk/README.md

 ## Inspired By

-I reference code from [wezm/profont](https://github.com/wezm/profont) and [embedded-graphics/embedded-graphics](https://github.com/embedded-graphics/embedded-graphics) pretty heavily to make this as I am not a font expert.
+I referenced code from [wezm/profont](https://github.com/wezm/profont) and [embedded-graphics/embedded-graphics](https://github.com/embedded-graphics/embedded-graphics) pretty heavily to make this as I am not a font expert.

 ## License